idiap/bob/src/cxx/config/doc/BasicUsage.rst

   }

 Actually, you can go beyond just reading out parameters.
-If you consider the example above, you could have instantiated the Dataset directly from within the configuration file!
+If you consider the example above, you could have instantiated the Arrayset directly from within the configuration file!
 Your choice.

 ..
 Place your links here: